Observation of Super-ballistic Brownian Motion in Liquid: Results

-Equation \ref{equil_RV_condition} is a consequence of the fluctuation dissipation theorem and holds in equilibrium.
+Equation \ref{equil_RV_condition} is a consequence of the fluctuation-dissipation theorem and holds in equilibrium.
 It defines the covariance between the particle's history and future thermal force.
-A similar expression for the GLE with velocity instead of acceleration appearing in the memory kernel has been shown \cite{london_forcevelocity_1977}.
-Thus, the covariance matrix and conditioned expectation values for the velocity, history force, thermal force can be calculated.
+An analogous expression has been shown in \cite{london_forcevelocity_1977} for the GLE with velocity instead of acceleration appearing in the memory kernel and matches the early formulations of GLEs by Kubo.
+Additionally, in a harmonic trap, correlations between the thermal force and position yield

+Thus, the covariance matrix and conditioned expectation values for the velocity, position, history force, and thermal force can be calculated.

-We find that the conditioned MSD for a free particle can be expressed in terms of only the equilibrium thermal force correlation and $v(0)$ (see Supplementary Information).
-In a trap, the history appears in the expression for the MSD as a consequence of its correlation with the particle's position.
-Due to the separation of timescales between position and velocity thermalization, this effect is small (see Supplementary Information).
-Then the MSD for a particle beginning at the center of the trap is
+We find that the conditioned MSD can be expressed in terms of only the equilibrium thermal force correlation and the initial conditions, $x(0)$ and $v(0)$ (see Supplementary Materials).
+The MSD for a particle beginning at the center of the trap is

 Analogous to \cite{clercx_brownian_1992, fox_gaussian_1978}, the thermal force integral can be solved in the Laplace domain, yielding an analytic expression for the conditioned MSD.